-Math Encounters presentations are generally posted to our YouTube page within 1-2 months of filming.
-Due to copyright issues, some presentations may not be reproduced on the Internet.
+Math Encounters presentations are generally posted to our YouTube page within one to two months of filming.
+Due to copyright issues, some presentations may not be reproduced on the internet.
 Presentations posted online are also available for purchase via our online shop.
 Click here to purchase yours today!

-Presented by the Simons Foundation and the National Museum of Mathematics
+Presented by Simons Foundation International and the National Museum of Mathematics.